dockstore/dockstore/_docs/publishing-zips.md

 # Intro

-Dockstore 1.6 has introduced a new API to publish the contents of a ZIP file as a new hosted workflow version.
+Dockstore 1.6 has introduced a <a href="https://dockstore.org/api/static/swagger-ui/index.html#/hosted/addZip">new API</a>
+to publish the contents of a ZIP file as a new hosted workflow version.
 This API makes it easier to programatically assemble and publish workflows.

+This API works in conjunction with the
+<a href="/docs/publisher-tutorials/hosted-tools-and-workflows/">Hosted Tools and Workflows</a>
+Dockstore feature.
+The contents of the zip are stored directly on Dockstore.

 ## Use Cases